If Alphonso Davies had a collection of journals, they would make for a fascinating read.

 "He's got a good head on his shoulders," commented Lenarduzzi.
 "Very early in his life, being a good person was obviously very important to him and his family, and you could see that they didn't just talk about it, they implemented it.
 That's refreshing, because in this age of the Millennial, that doesn't happen a lot.
 It almost seems like it's a movie right now, and we're at the start of the movie with his family and life background, how he got to us - but there's still a lot more of the story to be written."

 Having wrapped up his MLS chapter on 28 October 2018, Davies joined Bayern on a five-year deal in January 2019.
-The 'Munich Years' have a lot to live up to, but considering how they have started - Davies becoming the youngest player to score for Bayern since Roque Santa Cruz in August 1999 - the as yet unpenned 'Chronicles of Kid Canada' will be well worth the read.
+The 'Munich Years' still have a lot to live up to, but the basis is there for a prosperous future.
+Only only his fifth Bundesliga start, Davies became the youngest player to score for Bayern in almost 20 years with his strike against Mainz in March 2019.
+He ended his maiden top-flight campaign as a Bundesliga-DFB Cup double winner, and added a second goal against Mainz to his tally early in 2019/20.